What’s European Law and What Happens When It’s Broken?

 6. And Poland’s?

-After years of conflicts over whether Poland was drifting away from democratic values such as an independent judiciary, Poland’s Constitutional Tribunal ruled in July that interim orders from the EU court on the issue weren’t compatible with Polish law and thus not enforceable.
+After years of conflicts over whether Poland was drifting away from democratic values such as an independent judiciary, media freedom and LGBTQ rights, the country’s top court ruled in October that the constitution overrides some EU laws, intensifying a conflict that could sink billions of euros in pandemic aid and challenge the country’s membership in the bloc.
+The tribunal ruled that Poland’s constitution can’t allow the EU to influence spheres where the country hasn’t deferred powers to the bloc, such as judicial matters.
 The standoff has raised fears about Poland’s ability to abide by EU rules and remain part of the bloc’s legal system, a key factor for investors in its $594 billion economy.

 7. Hungary’s in a legal fight with the EU too, right?

 Yes.
 The EU in July began proceedings against Hungary as well as Poland over laws the bloc says discriminate against LGBTQ people.
 Hungary has passed a law it says was designed to protect children against pedophilia, but which critics say discriminates against people based on their sexual orientation.
 The action against Poland is related to many municipalities in the predominantly Catholic country of 38 million people that have declared themselves “free of LGBTQ ideology” to prevent pride parades and other gay-friendly events.

 8. What if a country refuses to comply?